SheenaChhabra/FisheyeUncurlingModule/README.md

 The Fisheye lens is a special type of lens which covers 360 degree view so we can replace 3-4 normal lens cameras with a single fisheye camera to reduce cost and maintainance but this fisheye lens creates distortion in the image which makes it difficult for the user to visualise it for the surveillance.

 <b>Brief Description:</b><br/>
 The distortion caused by Fisheye lens can be removed by uncurling the input image.
-Simple uncurling algorithm is used to create different types of perspective views.
-Please check <a href="https://youtu.be/yAQ0Z7oAdoU">input video feed</a> and <a href="https://youtu.be/htuzcN6xayA">output video feed</a> for visualizing different types of perspective views.
+Simple uncurling algorithm is used to create different types of perspective views.<br/>
+Please check <a href="https://youtu.be/yAQ0Z7oAdoU">input video feed</a> and <a href="https://youtu.be/htuzcN6xayA">output video feed</a> for visualizing different types of perspective views.<br/>